Routhleck/IELTS-preparation/口语梳理CY.md

 >CY:  I am currently living in One Bedroom Apartment, which is not far from my office.
 Many of my friends also live there.
 While the room is not very large, it is comfortable and has all of the amenities that I need, including a bathroom, a balcony and a study area.
 I'm quite satisfied with my living environment.

 **2. Can you describe the place where you live?**

-北京有很多资源和机会

->CY:  Well, I live in Beijing, the capital city of China.
-It has quite a few resources with lots of opportunities.

 >CY:  Sure, I live in Guangzhou, a large and vibrant city in southern China.
 It is the capital of Guangdong Province and is known for its rich history, culture, and economic importance.
 The city is situated along the Pearl River and has a humid climate.
 It is home to many universities, research institutions, and businesses, making it an ideal place for a Ph.D. candidate like myself to pursue my studies.
 The city is also known for its delicious cuisine,  and lively nightlife, which makes it an exciting and dynamic place to live.